sammaxfleet/thisorthatpp5/README.md

 - Can Make my own posts
 - Can delete/ edit own posts.

 # MANUAL TESTING

+## User Stories

+Below I have listed the main user stories for a user who is not logged in, or has no account and then for a logged in user.
+The user stories were then tested and confirmed in the Testing section.

-# EPICS/ MILESTONES & USER STORIES
+## EPICS/ MILESTONES & USER STORIES

 I used the following Milestones as Epics when creating the project.